 Students are expected to begin work on their senior thesis in the summer before their senior year, reading widely the literature relevant to their thesis and collecting data as appropriate.
 Students who do not make sufficient progress on their research in the summer will not be allowed to continue in the program.

-The deadline for your completed senior thesis is March 1st (or the first Monday after if March 1st falls on a weekend).
+The deadline for your completed senior thesis is the last Friday in February.
 Senior thesis abstracts are to be submitted to the Office of Undergraduate Research at the end of March for publication.

 Political Theory Track: